-According to IRS Revenue Ruling 2019-24, income from airdrops and hard forks is recognized when you have dominion and control over the new tokens.
+Yes, according to IRS Revenue Ruling 2019-24, income from airdrops and hard forks is recognized when you have dominion and control over the new tokens.
+In simple terms, the tax clock starts only when the tokens land in a wallet or exchange where you have full access.
 This means:

 - You can access the tokens in your wallet or exchange account.